-The disarmingly slow Idaho wilderness highlights Backpacker as a reminder to take a deep breath and appreciate a life lived restfully.
+The disarmingly slow Idaho wilderness of Backpacker serves as a reminder to take a deep breath and appreciate a life lived restfully.

-BailOutBob‘s can’t and shouldn’t support the hodge-podge of ideas thrown into its prison escape conceit.
+BailOutBob can’t and shouldn’t support the hodge-podge of ideas thrown into its prison escape conceit.

 An evil god inhabits this challenging puzzle game and, frustratingly, messes with its formula out of total spite.

-Osamu Sato’s magnum opus is unequivocally the strangest game ever made.
-Behind its madness, you’ll find a metaphorical tale of rebirth and self-actualization.
-I love that something like this was made.
+Osamu Sato’s bizarre magnum opus is a metaphorical tale of rebirth and self-actualization.